LimePoint/opschain/docs/reference/concepts/step_runner.md

 This Dockerfile can be modified and committed like any other file in the project Git repository.

-The image is built in a Docker build context with access to the following files:
+The image is built in a build context with access to the following files:

 - `repo.tar` - The complete project Git repository including the .git directory with all commit info.
 This file will change (and invalidate the build context) when a different commit is used for a change or when there are changes to the project's Git repository
 - `step_context_env.json` - The environment variables for the project and environment for use by `opschain-exec`.
 This file will change if the environment variables in the project or environment [properties](properties.md) change